AIgnesti/PT-REX/README.md

 ```
 ### Performing the analysis

 - Left panel: IMAGE1.
-The silver contour show the threshold level
+The silver contour shows the threshold level
 - Right panel: IMAGE2

 Interactive commands:
 click  -->  release on Left panel: Define region of interest (ROI)
 Then, press:
-- W/w: Create rectangular grid in ROI
+- W/w: Create a rectangular grid in ROI
-- H/h: Create hexagonal grid in ROI
+- H/h: Create a hexagonal grid in ROI
 - D/d: Add mask
 - I/i: Run PtP analysis with active cells.
-Surface brigthenss is computed as sum of pixel values divided by cell area.
+Surface brightness is computed as the sum of pixel values divided by cell area.
 Output: Correlation plot in out.jpg, maps in out_plot.png, data series in out.dat, and grid in DS9 format in out_grid.reg
 - X/x: Recenter images
 +/-: Increase/decrease cell size by 0.5 arcsec
 - C/c: Clear grid